gabriel-ing/Quickstarts/ExternalPython/ExternalPythonQuickstart.md

-# Connecting to InterSystems IRIS from Python Applications
+# Connecting to InterSystems IRIS from Client-Side Python Applications

-Much of the functionality of InterSystems IRIS can be accessed from Python programs which run externally to the InterSystems IRIS instance.
-This is distinct from Embedded Python, which exists  inside InterSystems IRIS classes and is run by the same server as the ObjectScript code and databases.
+Much of the functionality of InterSystems IRIS can be accessed from Python programs that run externally to the InterSystems IRIS instance.
+This is distinct from Embedded Python, which exists with classes and is run within InterSystems IRIS.

-This guide refers to connecting to instances of InterSystems IRIS using applications run on other servers or computers.
+This guide refers to connecting to instances of InterSystems IRIS using applications run on the client-side, i.e. not on the same server as InterSystems IRIS.
 This connection can be made to allow access to InterSystems IRIS databases, or to run scripts or functions on the InterSystems IRIS server.

 ## Installing the Python Software Development Kit